-111. Reactive gaseous mercury can transform to elemental mercury in the atmosphere, where it then circulates.343 Elemental mercury from foreign sources is likely to travel long distances and can affect US ecosystems.344 Based on modeling efforts in the northeastern United States, about 11-20% of the mercury deposited there could have Asian origin, and about 10% could originate from Europe.345 Mercury may moreover be able to travel farther than previously estimated, if re-emissions are accounted for as well.346 Geographic transport models examine the atmospheric transport and deposition of mercury.347 Such models can help illustrate the relationship between sources of mercury and the deposition locally and globally.
-The risk of particular episodic events can be examined when a multitude of variables are incorporated into the models.348 For example, severe cyclonic activity in the Pacific can transport mercury from East Asia to North America.349 This transport can be substantial, considering that East Asia releases about half of the global anthropogenic mercury (see Figure 5).350
+111. Reactive gaseous mercury can transform to elemental mercury in the atmosphere, where it then circulates.
+Helmental mercury from foreign sources is likely to travel long distances and can affect US ecosystems.
+He assed on modeling efforts in the northeastern United States, about 11-20% of the mercury deposited there could have Asian origin, and about 10% could originate from Europe.
+He accounted for as well.
+He atmospheric transport models examine the atmospheric transport and deposition of mercury.
+Such models can help illustrate the relationship between sources of mercury and the deposition locally and globally.
+The risk of particular episodic events can be examined when a multitude of variables are incorporated into the models.
+For example, severe cyclonic activity in the Pacific can transport mercury from East Asia to North America.
+He risk ransport can be substantial, considering that East Asia releases about half of the global anthropogenic mercury (see Figure 5).